vusion/svg-classic-sprite-loader/README.md

 #### queryParam

-The key of query param in svg path.
-Only useful when `filter: 'query'`
+Customize key of query param in svg path.
+Only works when `filter: 'query'`

 - Type: `string`
 - Default: `'sprite'`